Jeff-Russ/ror-guides/rails-database.md

 ## Introduction

-When a language such as PHP, Python or Ruby is used as a "Back-End language" it's primary purpose it to connect the user facing parts of an application: the HTML text and the Javascript + CSS GUI, to the database.
+When a language such as PHP, Python or Ruby is used as a "Back-End language" it's primary purpose it to connect the user facing parts of an application: the HTML text and the JavaScript + CSS GUI, to the database.
 They do this by dynamically rendering HTML based on what is in the database.

 Rails extends Ruby's role into an all-encompassing framework which handles more than just the generation of HTML.
 It follows what's call the "MVC design pattern" which dictates exactly how the database is described in Ruby by so called "models", how requests are routed in light of details of the database, and how different user interface "views" are connected to the models with so called "controllers."

-We cannot talk about how Ruby interfaces with the database without first understanding the entire Rails archetecture and for that reason we will have the following section before diving into "Rails and the Database."
+We cannot talk about how Ruby interfaces with the database without first understanding the entire Rails architecture and for that reason we will have the following section before diving into "Rails and the Database."

 * The Rails Architecture
 	* How Rails Handles Requests